libretime/libretime/docs/_docs/settings.md

 ![](/img/api-settings.png)

+You can opt-in to test new features with the **Feature Previews** option.
+Features that we soft rollout this way may need more feedback or still have tolerable bugs.
+This contains but is not limited to features like large ui refactors.
+You can switch back at any time.

 You can enable live, read-only access to the LibreTime schedule calendar for your station's public website with the **Public LibreTime API** option, if you wish.
 (There is more about this feature in the